Friendships cut short on social media as people get ruder-survey

 The survey follows a spate of highly publicised run-ins between people who came to virtual blows online.

-British football player Joey Barton, who plays for Olympique de Marseille, was summoned by the French soccer federation's ethics committee after calling Paris St Germain's defender Thiago Silva an "overweight ladyboy" on Twitter.
+British football player Joey Barton, who plays for Olympique de Marseille, was summoned by the French football federation's ethics committee after calling Paris St Germain's defender Thiago Silva an "overweight ladyboy" on Twitter.

 Boxer Curtis Woodhouse was widely praised after he tracked down a tweeter who branded him a "complete disgrace" and "joke" after a loss, going to his tormenter's house for an apology.